 - Certified Veterinary Technician (CVT) - Certification is a voluntary credential determined by state regulations and controlled by private, nonprofit professional organizations or independent boards.

 Animal care professions are continuing to grow, and as technologies become more comprehensive and sophisticated, the field of veterinary technology is expected to rapidly expand.
-According to the U.S. Bureau of Labor Statistics (BLS), the outlook for veterinary technicians is higher than average for all U.S. professions, with a 30% increase in employment opportunities projected between 2012 and 2022.
+According to the U.S. Bureau of Labor Statistics (BLS), the outlook for veterinary technologists and technicians is higher than average for all U.S. professions, with a 16% increase in employment opportunities projected between 2019 and 2029.